 Principles of Contributions The key principles of section 94 are based on the provisions of the EPA Act as amended.
 Water and sewer contributions follow a similar set of principles and guidelines.
 The basic principles are:

 Council’s contributions plans include provisions that allow it to increase its’ contributions rates by upward movements in the Consumer Price Index and Producer Price Indexes each quarter (every three months).

 The purpose of this is to ensure that the funds received are generally in keeping with the increasing costs of providing services and facilities.

 Yes.
 Council is open to considering offers from Developers, as long as those offers are made to Council in accordance with Council's Voluntary Planning Agreements Policy (Section 93F of the EPA Act) and Works-in-kind Policy.
-These Policies can be downloaded from the links provided below.
+These Policies can be downloaded from the links provided above.